 Toys & Games is the only category on this list for which the CPC is higher for Sponsored Brands.
 Toys & Games is a highly competitive category for which brand is expected to play an important role.

-A high CPC is likely to be the sign of a good defensive strategy by larger brands like LEGO, Barbie and Disney.
-When searching for these brands or related product keywords, they have a vested interest in being found easily and offering the best possible shopping experience to both bolster their brand and deter comparison shopping.
+A high CPC is likely to be the sign of a good defensive strategy by larger brands like Barbie and Disney.
+When searching for these brands or related product keywords, they have a vested interest in being found before competitors.

 Still, the ads yield a lower ACoS than their Sponsored Products counterparts thanks to a high conversion rate – suggesting that those who do click are even more likely to buy: Shoppers who are open to browsing Toys & Games tend to find what they’re looking for after clicking on a Sponsored Brands ad.